JuDFTteam/aiida-fleur/docs/source/user_guide/getting_started/getting_started.rst

 No worries about skipped tests - they appear due to technical implementation of tests and contain some information for developers.
 For a user it is important to make sure that the others do not fail: if anything (especially a lot of tests) fails it is very likely that your installation is messed up.
-Maybe some packages are missing (reinstall them by hand and report please).
+Some packages might be missing (reinstall them by hand and report to development team).
 The other problem could be that the AiiDA-FLEUR version you have installed is not compatible with the AiiDA version you are running, since not all AiiDA versions are back-compatible.